 - 3 Cups vegetable broth

-- 1 tbsp fresh parsley and some for garnish optional
+- 1 tablespoon + 1 teaspoon fresh parsley garnish

 - salt and pepper to taste

 - Add potatoes, vegetable broth and bring to boil.
-When it boils, turn down the heat to simmer over medium heat.
+When it boils, turn down the heat to simmer over medium heat for 10 minutes.

 - When potatoes are soft, add spinach, tarragon, paprika, and parsley.